Crossover behavior of the thermal conductance and Kramers' transition rate theory: Results

 i.e., the heat is pumped into the system at a rate proportional to cumulative friction constant $\Gamma=N_r\gamma$.
-This is exactly the reason why Casher-Lebowitz formula (\ref{eq:CLformula}), once plotted as $\sigma_{CL}(N_r\gamma)$, coincides with the numerical results in Fig.~\ref{fig:general_num} at low $\gamma$.
-The agreement between Eq.~(\ref{eq:sigma_lowG}) and numerical results in the weak friction regime is emphasized in Fig.~\ref{fig:weak-gamma} where conductances for a range of $N_r$ superimpose exactly onto $\Gamma/2$ line at small friction once plotted against $\Gamma$.
+This is the reason why Casher-Lebowitz formula (\ref{eq:CLformula}), once plotted as a function of the {\em cumulative} friction constant, $\sigma_{CL}(N_r\gamma)$, coincides with the numerical results in Fig.~\ref{fig:general_num} at small $\gamma$.
+The agreement between Eq.~(\ref{eq:sigma_lowG}) and numerical results in the weak friction regime is emphasized in Fig.~\ref{fig:weak-gamma} where conductances for a range of $N_r$ exactly overlaps with $k_B\Gamma / 2m$ at small friction.

 Eq.~(\ref{eq:sigma_lowG}) is only valid at sufficiently small $\Gamma$.
-When $\Gamma/2$ becomes higher than $\sigma_2$, the free chain cannot transfer all the the heat the Langevin bath can supply.
-At that point, i.e., $\gamma\sim\gamma_{12}=2\sigma_2/N_r$ (marked in Figs.~\ref{fig:general_num} and \ref{fig:weak-gamma}), the conductance of the overall system levels off and regime (2) is established.
+When $\frac{k_B\Gamma}{2m}$ becomes higher than $\sigma_2$, the free lattice cannot transfer all the heat the Langevin reservoirs are able to supply.
+At that point, i.e., $\gamma \approx \gamma_{12}=2m\sigma_2/k_B N_r$ (marked in Figs.~\ref{fig:general_num} and \ref{fig:weak-gamma}), the conductance of the overall system levels off and regime (2) is established.

-{\bf Large $\gamma$ regime:} The large $\gamma$ expansion of Eq.~(\ref{eq:CLformula}) is
+{\bf Large $\gamma$ regime.} The large $\gamma$ expansion of Eq.~(\ref{eq:CLformula}) is

-At large $\gamma$, the noise term in Eq.~(\ref{eq:eom}) can efficiently supply heat to a reservoir site.
-However, this site is effectively decoupled from the adjacent sites since the very large friction {\em overdamps} its motion resulting in the reservoir site becoming ``off-resonant" to the rest of the lattice.
-Heuristically, the efficiency of heat transfer from the reservoir site to the free lattice has to be proportional to a phonon group velocity and to a time the reservoir site can stay ``coherent'' with the rest of the lattice.
-The latter is given by the decoherence time of an overdamped oscillator, $1/\gamma$, so the conductance becomes (averaging over all phonon modes) $\sigma_3\sim\frac{1}{\gamma}\int_\Omega d\omega\, v_{q}(\omega)$.
-This coincides with Eq.~(\ref{eq:CL_largeg}) up to a numerical factor.
+At large $\gamma$, the noise term in Eq.~(\ref{eq:eom}) can efficiently supply heat to a lattice site.
+However, this site is effectively decoupled from the adjacent sites since the very large friction {\em overdamps} its motion resulting in the reservoir site becoming ``off-resonant" from the rest of the lattice.
+We will discuss this in detail in the next section.
+Heuristically, however, the efficiency of heat transfer from the reservoir site to the free lattice has to be proportional to a phonon group velocity and to a time the reservoir site can stay coherent with the rest of the lattice.
+The latter is given by the decoherence time of an overdamped oscillator, $1/\gamma$, so the conductance becomes (averaging over all phonon modes) $\sigma_3 \propto \frac{1}{\gamma}\int_\Omega d\omega\, v_{q}(\omega)$.
+This coincides with Eq.~(\ref{eq:CL_largeg}) up to a constant prefactor.